Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Preliminaries

 \subsection{Value Decomposition}

 The value decomposition method implements the CTDE paradigm in value-based multi-agent reinforcement learning.
-This approach introduces a global state-action value function $Q_{tot}(\mathbf{\tau},\mathbf{a})$ for the entire team, along with several local state-action value functions $Q_{i}(\tau_i,a_i)$ for each agent, where $\tau$ and $\tau_i$ represent joint and individual action-observation histories.
-The global function can be factored into the local functions through an aggregation function, expressed as $Q_{tot}(\mathbf{\tau},\mathbf{a})=g(Q_{1}(\tau_1,a_1),...,Q_{n}(\tau_n,a_n))$.
+This approach introduces a global action-value function $Q_{tot}(\mathbf{\tau},\mathbf{a})$ for the entire team, along with local action-value functions $Q_{i}(\tau_i,a_i)$ for each agent, where $\tau$ and $\tau_i$ represent joint and individual action-observation histories respectively.
+VD methods assume that the global function can be factored into the local functions through an aggregation function, expressed as $Q_{tot}(\mathbf{\tau},\mathbf{a})=g(Q_{1}(\tau_1,a_1),...,Q_{n}(\tau_n,a_n))$.
 To ensure consistency between global and local estimations, the aggregation function $g(\cdot)$ should satisfy the Individual-Global-Max (IGM) condition.
 The mathematical representation of the IGM condition is as follows:

-An aggregation function that satisfies the IGM condition ensures that when the team's joint action maximizes the global state-action value function, the local state-action value functions of each agent are maximized as well.
-This allows each agent to achieve the joint optimal policy by greedily selecting the action that maximizes its local value, setting the stage for decentralized execution.
+An aggregation function that satisfies the IGM condition ensures that when the team's joint action maximizes the global action-value function, the local action-value functions of each agent are maximized as well.
+This allows each agent to achieve the joint optimal policy by greedily selecting the action that maximizes its local value, enabling decentralized execution.